 Student housing is an intriguing property type because the nature of student living implies a need for advanced amenities and services on-site.
 University students, particularly outside of major cities, often have less ability to commute to get groceries, and so many student housing properties have on-site dining options.
 Students also often demand excellent community amenities and social spaces, which frequently manifest as expansive rooftop decks, recreation areas, and fitness spaces.
 And finally, the education focus of student life often adds a unique element and niche space uses, like tutoring centers, to these properties.

-While the best student housing properties tend to include features like access control and visitor management, community management tools, and the aforementioned emphasis on amenity spaces, the absolute coolest of this property class are differentiated by a wide range of characteristics: unique design, location, exemplary amenities, and even history.
-Here are a handful of these “coolest of the cool” student housing properties from around the world.
+While the best news student housing properties share the characteristics of unique design, location, exemplary amenities, and even history, and the aforementioned emphasis on amenity spaces, the absolute coolest of this property class are differentiated by at least one cherry on top.
+Whether it is a tech piece such as mobile access, visitor management, community management tools, or all-in-one-tenant experience solution, or an interesting feature nowhere else to be found, here are a handful of these “coolest of the cool” student housing properties from around the world.

 1. Béton House, Sheffield, UK

 Béton House is a student housing complex, one part of the large-scale redevelopment of Park Hill, a housing estate.
 With other uses including artist lofts, social housing, and market-rate housing, the student housing of Béton House is surrounded by a number of other uses and a diversity of demographic groups.